-This site provides basic information about financial aid application procedures, loans, scholarships and other web resources.
-It is each student’s responsibility to become familiar with the information in the Student Handbook.
-While we have made every effort to provide complete, up-to-date information, LMU-DSOL’s Office of Financial Aid does not accept responsibility for any omissions and reserves the right to make changes at any time due to changes in federal, state or institutional regulations or policies.
+This site provides basic information about financial aid application procedures, loans, scholarships, and other web resources.
+It is a student’s responsibility to become familiar with the information in the Student Handbook.
+While we have made every effort to provide complete, up-to-date information, LMU Law’s Office of Financial Aid does not accept responsibility for any omissions and reserves the right to make changes at any time due to changes in federal, state or institutional regulations or policies.

 Graduate Federal Loan Programs

-In order to receive the Federal Unsubsidized Stafford Loan, students must first start by completing a Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov and listing LMU as a school for the appropriate school year they will be enrolled.
-The LMU Federal School Code is 003502 and it is the same for any and all academic programs at LMU.
-Below is a description of the Unsubsidized Stafford Loan, as well as other financial options for students to consider.
+In order to receive federal aid, students must complete a Free Application for Federal Student Aid (FAFSA) and list LMU as a school for the appropriate school year they will be enrolled.
+The Federal School Code for LMU is 003502.
+It is the same for any and all academic programs at LMU.
+The Office of Financial Aid is based in Harrogate, Tennessee, and notwithstanding the fact our law school is located in Knoxville, you should select the Harrogate code for purposes of financial aid.

 Unsubsidized Stafford Loans

-Unsubsidized Stafford Loans are non-need based loans with a 6.8 percent interest rate and a 1.051 origination fee.
-Interest accrues during enrollment, grace and deferment periods but does not capitalize until students graduate, withdraw or drop below part-time status.
+Unsubsidized Stafford Loans are non-need-based loans.
+Interest rates for loans disbursed after July 1, 2014, and before July 1, 2015 are 6.21%.
+There is also a loan fee of 1.072%-1.073%.
+Interest accrues during enrollment as well as grace and deferment periods but does not capitalize until students graduate, withdraw or drop below part-time status.

-Graduate and professional students are entitled to receive these unsubsidized loans in the amount of up to $20,500 per year unless they have met their aggregate limit on loans.
+Graduate and professional students can receive up to $20,500 per year unless they have met their aggregate limit on loans.
 This limit is $138,500, and includes all subsidized and unsubsidized Stafford Loans borrowed for undergraduate or graduate studies.

 Graduate PLUS Loans

-Federal Graduate PLUS Loans have a fixed interest rate of 7.9 percent and an origination fee of 4.204.
+Federal Graduate PLUS Loans disbursed after July 1, 2014, and before July 1, 2015 have a fixed interest rate of 7.21% and an origination fee of 4.288% to 4.292%.
 The maximum amount a student may borrow per academic year is the cost of attendance minus any other financial aid received for that same academic period.
-For instance, if attending LMU-DSOL costs $49,000 per academic year and a student already has $20,500 in Stafford Loans, a student is eligible for $28,500 in Graduate PLUS Loans.
+For instance, if attending LMU Law costs $49,000 per academic year and a student already has $20,500 in Stafford Loans, a student is eligible for $28,500 in Graduate PLUS Loans.

 Interest accrues from the time funds are disbursed.
 Repayment begins within 60 days of disbursement, but you may request deferment as long as you are at least a part-time student.
 Interest will accrue during the deferment period.